 The 2020 general election is scheduled to take place on November 3.
-Below, you will find information on candidates, ballot issues, voting, and other key dates in Arkansas.
+Below, you will find a voter guide for information on candidates, ballot issues, voting, and other key dates in Arkansas.

 In this article, topics include:

 - How to vote & deadlines

 - Ballot measures